Globski/Install-and_configure/ssh-server_login_setup.md

-# Install And Configure - SSH Key
+# Install and Configure - SSH Key

 ## Description
 This project provides a series of bash scripts and configuration tasks to set up SSH connections to a server using a specific private key.
 The goal is to ensure secure and password-less authentication.